I offer two couples groups that are currently being conducted online.

 3. Imparting information.

-Other couples can be a great resource for information about improving relationships, by learning from their challenges and successes, and how to identify and avoid destructive or non-helpful behaviors in their relationship with their partner.
+Other couples can be a great resource for information about improving relationships.
+As a couple you can learn from their challenges and successes, and identify and avoid destructive or non-helpful behaviors in your own relationship.

 4. Altruism.

-Group therapy gives couples a chance to help others in the group.
+Group therapy gives couples a chance to help other couples in the group.

 5. Development of socialization techniques.

-The simple experience of working in a group provides excellent opportunities to socialize, practice new behaviors, and experiment in a safe environment.
+The simple experience of working in a group provides couples with excellent opportunities to socialize, practice new behaviors, and experiment in a safe environment.

 6. Imitative behavior.